You may be a hardCORE gym junkie, but do you know how to engage your core muscles?

 But I find, with running it’s a personal thing and ultimately the best way to breathe is the one most comfortable and takes the least amount of energy.

 Be aware of your breathing and your posture, and keep running!
-Your core will get stronger.
+Your core, especially the abdominal muscles will get stronger.
 Belly breathing has been shown to reduce stress and anxiety.

 How to Engage Your Core and Yoga

 Yoga is a great exercise regime that provides stability and flexibility.
-Practicing yoga is a great opportunity to consciously engage those abs (and obliques) whilst going through the poses.
+Practicing yoga is a great opportunity to consciously engage those abdominal muscles (and internal and external obliques) whilst going through the poses.

 The natural meditative, mindfulness of yoga creates an awareness of your body and engaging the core will help improve the yoga, strengthen the core and make you more aware of the body’s muscle groups.